titocampis/ssh-docker/README.md

 > ![im9.png](pictures/im9.png)
 >
 > This message appears when you try and connect over SSH to a remote server, and there's a mismatch between the server's public key and what's stored on your local machine.
-> To solve it, you shoul run the following command to reset the host configuration:
+> To solve it, you should run the following command to reset the host configuration:
 > ```bash
 >ssh-keygen -f "/home/acampos/.ssh/known_hosts" -R "[localhost]:2222"
 >```
 > And run again the ssh command:
 > ```bash
->ssh -oPort=2222 -i ~/.ssh/id_rsa_shared alex@localhost
+>ssh -oPort=2222 -i ~/.ssh/id_rsa_shared custom_user@localhost
 >```
-> You can configure your local host to skip this message and continue with ssh connection, just add to the `~/.ssh/config` file with the following lines:
+> For centos you cannot disable in the server the `StringHostKeyChecking`, so it is very useful to configure your local host to skip this message and continue with ssh connection, just add to the `~/.ssh/config` file with the following lines:
 >```config
 >Host localhost
 >    StrictHostKeyChecking no
 >```

-> Also, you can run the command with the following flag to skip always the keychecking:
->```bash
->ssh -oPort=2222 -o StrictHostKeyChecking=no -i ~/.ssh/id_rsa_shared alex@localhost
->```
+## 5. Why centos is not using docker-compose
+With centos I do not use docker compose because I encounter a bug, so when I tried to mount a volume or a secret using docker compose with privileged access (needed to start de systemcl and the ssh service) on the container, it does not work, and I don't find any post or foro where I can check for this problem-